-Agent Simulation Synthetic Data Generation
+Agent Simulation Synthetic Data Generation#

 Synthetic data generation provides the flexibility and scalability to solve these exigent data problems.
-Also, evaluating model accuracy and robustness under abnormal or long-tail situations is critical before the models are deployed in the real-world.
-Before a new facility, for example, an airport, a warehouse, a factory, a shopping mall, a school campus, even a residential home, breaks ground, simulating the people behavior and robot locomotion in such virtual environments with both normal and rare conditions offer unparalleled values in safety, efficiency, and eventually improving earnings.
+Also, evaluating model accuracy and robustness under abnormal or long-tail situations is critical, before the models are deployed in the real-world.

 The Omni.Replicator.Agent (ORA) extension is designed to generate synthetic data on human characters and robots across a variety of 3D environments.
 It provides controls over the 3D environments, camera parameters, characters, and robot motions through the use of the configuration and command files.
-The extension includes a comprehensive set of 2D and 3D data annotation methods to support multiple modalities of sensors, for example, RGB camera, LiDAR, stereo camera.
+The extension includes a comprehensive set of 2D and 3D data annotation methods to support multiple modalities of sensors.
+For example, RGB camera, LiDAR, and stereo camera sensors.
 Its primary objective is to provide a GPU-accelerated, computational solution to the synthetic data acquisition problem in computer vision Deep Learning model training and software-in-the-loop testing tasks.
 In ORA, human characters and robots are classified by the term agent.
 Prior to ORA, there was no integrated and easy-to-use application or extension in Omniverse to facilitate the synthetic data generation on human characters in various spaces.

 ORA provides the following templates for how to customize a simulation with new environments, new characters, and new animations:

 1. Simplified initial setup and low learning curve: the extension is included in Isaac Sim.
-It provides both a graphical user interface and scripting interface to facilitate both interactive development and scalable headless data production.
+It provides a graphical user interface and scripting interface to facilitate both interactive development and scalable headless data production.

 Prior to enabling this extension, read What Is Isaac Sim? to learn about Isaac Sim and follow Installation to install Isaac Sim.